arepetti/Tinkwell/Documentation/Derived measures.md

 }
 ```

-The measure name must be enclosed in double quotes.
-The name of the measure can be any alphanumeric value (plus `-_.` and spaces) Keys and values are separated by `:`, no quotes are needed for most values.
+The measure name could be enclosed in double quotes.
+The name of the measure can be any alphanumeric value (plus `-_.` and spaces) but if it's a standard C identifier then you do not need to quote it.
 Lines starting with `//` are considered comments and ignored.

 ---